 Why it’s a federal crime

 Prescription drug fraud cases typically begin as investigations and arrests that are conducted by local police, often signaled when a person attempts to fill an illegal prescription at a pharmacy.
 Federal law enforcement may take over the case and investigate further if it appears the individual has a connection to others who involved in the purchase or distribution of large quantities of illegal prescription drugs.
-Federal prescription drug charges differ from general federal drug charges in that there are no mandatory minimum sentences for prescription drugs.
+Federal prescription drug charges differ from in that there are no mandatory minimum sentences for prescription drugs.
 Nevertheless, sentencing guidelines do call for more severe penalties in cases that involve very large amounts of prescription drugs.

 A number of possible defenses

 People who are accused of prescription drug fraud may raise many of the same defenses that are valid in other criminal cases.
 A Fort Lauderdale prescription drug defense attorney may challenge the constitutionality of a search if the police entered or searched the defendant’s property without obtaining a warrant or otherwise following proper legal protocol.
 A defendant who is coerced into making incriminating statements may have the statements thrown out at trial.
 A doctor who wrote prescriptions for painkillers based on a patient’s misrepresentation may argue he or she did not have the intent to distribute a prescription under illegal circumstances.
 A Fort Lauderdale attorney who specializes in prescription drug cases can evaluate the facts of the situation and help the accused party understand the implications of his or her case and choose the best legal options.